Bednja (river)

 The Bednja ([bêdɲa]) is a river in northern Croatia, a right tributary of the Drava.
 It is 133 km long and its basin covers an area of 966 km2.

 The Bednja rises in the mountainous forested areas near Macelj in northern Croatia, west of Trakošćan, where it also forms a 0.2 km2 lake at 255 m.a.s.l.

-It flows towards the southeast until turning east near Bednja, meandering south at Novi Marof, returning to its eastward course shortly thereafter, and then turning northeast toward Ludbreg.
+It flows towards the southeast until turning east near the village of Bednja, meandering south at Novi Marof, returning to its eastward course shortly thereafter, and then turning northeast toward Ludbreg.
 It flows into the Drava River north of Mali Bukovec, at 46.303333°N 16.756389°E.

 It was called "Serapia" in antiquity.
 The name "Serapia" is supposed to come from Proto-Indo-European words *ser (to flow) and *h2ep (water).